Where to Find Philly’s Outstanding Cherry Blossoms

 University of Pennsylvania

-Two blooming trees in front of a large building with red window frames.
+Blooming trees in front of a large stone building.

 One of many kinds of cherry trees at Penn